 The Evolution of Slipknot’s Terrifying Masks Throughout The Years

 Back in the late '90s, The Masked Nine from Iowa decided they wanted the focus to be entirely on their music and performance rather than the stardom that would be associated with their looks and their names.
 Thus, they identify themselves as numbers, ranging from zero to eight, and each wear a unique mask.
 Their masks have evolved throughout and between each album cycle since their 1999 debut full-length Slipknot.

-The Evolution of Slipknot's Masks
+The Evolution of Slipknot's Terrifying Masks